-Students are typically required to take the College's placement tests at their time of entry.
+Students are required to satisfy placement at the time of admission.
 Students identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as a part of their degree program.

 Students in the Black Studies curriculum are recommended to enroll in FYE 101: First Year Experience within the first 12 credits and complete recommended courses ENGL 101, ENGL 102, college-level math, CIS 103, SOC 101, BLAS 101, and BLAS 102 within the first 24 credits.
 To qualify for the Associate in Arts (A.A.) degree in Black Studies, a student must complete a minimum of 61 credit hours as prescribed and attain a grade point average of 2.0 ("C" average).